cariberg/plantifull/_posts/2025-05-11-chickpea-salad.md

 <h3> Directions </h3>

-1. Using a potato masher, mash the chickpeas until they are somewhat flaky in texture.
+1. Using a potato masher, mash the chickpeas in a medium sized bowl until they are somewhat flaky in texture.

 2. Stir in all other ingredients and mix well.
 Adjust lemon juice, salt, and other seasonings to taste.